 It is the policy of the University of Nevada, Reno that all faculty, staff, students, postdoctoral scholars and volunteers engaged in planning and/or conducting research and other sponsored project activities receive training in the subject areas applicable to their roles and responsibilities.
-Please see below for information on the trainings offered through Sponsored Projects, Research Integrity, Animal Resources, and Environmental Health and Safety.
+Please see below for information on the trainings offered through Sponsored Projects, Research Integrity, Animal Resources, and Environmental Health & Safety.

 New Principal Investigator (PI) training

 All new PIs are required to successfully complete the Best Practices in Sponsored Projects Management training.

-Completion of the above training class is required before Sponsored Projects will set up a new sponsored project account for an awarded grant proposal.
+Completion of the above training is required before Sponsored Projects will set up a new sponsored project account for an awarded grant proposal.